katoufuji-banana/my-application-templates/Node.js-SimpleApp/README.md

 ## Quick start

 1. Download this project code.
+2. add ".env" to your .gitignore
-2. Move to the directory where there is the package.json.
+3. Move to the directory where there is the package.json.
-3. Execute the command whichever you like.
+4. Execute the command whichever you like.
    ```
    npm install
    yarn install
    ```
-4. Feel free to write your code.
+5. Feel free to write your code.
 The entry point is ./src/index.js.
-5. If you want, write your test code and test it.
+6. If you want, write your test code and test it.
    ```
    npm test
    yarn test
    ```
-6. Build your code with this command.
+7. Build your code with this command.
    ```
    npm build
    yarn build
    ```
-7. Run the output file.
+8. Run the output file.
    ```
    npm start
    yarn start